pbailey/pbailey.github.io/_posts/2018-04-10-match3-intro.md

 Wherein we chart the course and dicuss any trials and tribulations

-The graphics engine and the editor were being devloped at the same time
+The graphics engine and the editor were being devloped at the same time - discuss the problems that created